Safe-DS/DSL/docs/stdlib/safeds/data/tabular/transformation/Discretizer.md

 |------|------|-------------|---------|
 | `numberOfBins` | [`Int`][safeds.lang.Int] | The number of bins to be created. | `#!sds 5` |

-??? quote "Source code in `discretizer.sdsstub`"
+??? quote "Stub code in `discretizer.sdsstub`"

     ```sds linenums="11"
     class Discretizer(